API Reference

 Parameters:

-• templates_dir – The directory to use for templates.
-Will be created for you if it doesn’t already exist.
+• templates_dir – The directory to use for templates (default templates).
+It is not created for you.

 • auto_escape – If True, HTML and XML templates will automatically be escaped.

-• enable_hsts – If True, send all responses to HTTPS URLs.
+• enable_hsts – If True, redirect HTTP requests to HTTPS and send a Strict-Transport-Security header.

 • gzip – If True (the default), compress responses with GZip.